IDENTIFYING THE VAMPIRISTIC TYPE

 Vamps falsely imagine that everyone’s attitude toward and outlook on existence is similar to theirs.
 They certainly do not believe that people intentionally act morally.
 Instead they prefer to believe that everyone around them is fake and hypocritical.
 It’s convenient for them to believe that most people are just as shallow and narcissistic as they are themselves.
 They adopt this attitude so they never need to accept blame.
 What is more, their detached icy stance allows them to expertly point out moral foibles in other people.
 We frequently mistake this ability as a sign that a vamp is insightful and super-moral.
 This is what the vamp intends us to think.
 Later we realize how misguided we were.

 Vamps are incapable of accepting blame or taking responsibility.
 It does not matter if the incident or infraction in question is small or large.
 Moral people accept blame and experience remorse, whereas immoral people continually and irrationally blame others for their own mistakes and misdemeanors, and never feel guilty.
-Learn to test for this foible.
+To accept blame entails introversion and contemplation.
+Vamps are absolutely incapable of both capacities.
+They'll end the conversation and leave the room rather than look within and face their inner selves.
 To progress in life is to be able to admit fault and learn from mistakes.
 The vamp does neither.

 During your time with them, vamps will in one way or another tell you who and what they are, but you must listen well and not dismiss the voice within that warns you that all is not right.
 To disregard your inner warnings means to later remonstrate with yourself, saying “I should have seen the truth” and “how could I have been so gullible?”

 When and if you give to a person, how do they reciprocate?
 Do they rely on words or deeds to placate you?
-Or don’t you have boundaries?
-Perhaps you believe in unconditional love?
+Or don’t you have proper boundaries?
+Perhaps you believe in forgiveness and unconditional love?
 If you do, expect to be victimized time and time again.
 There’s no saving you.
-In this life you need three things to survive and succeed: boundaries, boundaries and more boundaries.

 Deliberately give a vampire a precious gift, and watch what they do with it in the coming weeks and months.
 (Emphasize that you consider the gift you’re giving to be precious to you for some reason, even if it isn’t.)